joysticktv/joysticktv.github.io/developer_support.md

 `client_id` - Your bot's Client ID
 `scope` - "bot"
-`state` - This is an optional string value you can use for validation to ensure data has not been tampered with between oauth transactions.
+`state` - This is an optional string value you can use for validation to ensure data has not been tampered with between OAuth2 transactions.

 Example: